 Continuing thenarrative

 At the same time, the legacy of past coping mechanisms informs contemporary policy debates.
 Strategic reserves, once a modest store of grain, have expanded into diversified buffers that include livestock feed, processed foods, and even energy‑intensive inputs such as fertilizers.
 Social safety nets that originated in parish‑based almsgiving have evolved into universal basic income pilots and conditional cash‑transfer schemes, aiming to preserve purchasing power when market shocks threaten household nutrition.
-Beyond that, the principle of subsidiarity — deciding relief at the most local level possible — has been re‑interpreted through digital platforms that enable neighbors to share surplus produce, thereby reviving communal reciprocity on a global scale.
+On top of that, the principle of subsidiarity — deciding relief at the most local level possible — has been re‑interpreted through digital platforms that enable neighbors to share surplus produce, thereby reviving communal reciprocity on a global scale.

 Conclusion